ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

 **You must use the exact names of these enum constants in the config files, or errors will occur.**

 **Sometimes, enums will be found in quotation marks, especially for the recipe.YML files.
-In these cases, simply follow the same naming steps above for enums while making sure they are enclosed in quotation marks.**
+In these cases, simply follow the same naming steps above for enums while ensuring they are enclosed in quotation marks.**